A Guide to Sustainable Thanksgiving Party Planning

 This bamboo plates disposable set is sturdy as it uses a blend of bamboo and bagasse to create heavy-duty plates you can use responsibly.

-You won’t have any issues scoping or cutting your food.
-Don’t worry about punctures and spills, as they are liquid and heat resistant.
+I didn't have any issues scoping or cutting my food with these.
+They never punctured or spilled as well, as they are liquid and heat resistant.

-You can even use these in a microwave or a freezer.
+I even use them in a microwave and in a freezer.

-Why is it eco-friendly?
-It’s tree-free, and it doesn’t contain any fluorine or chlorine chemicals.
-These bamboo plates disposable are completely backyard compostable.
-They are packaged in their own box to avoid additional packaging and storage damage.
+Why are they eco-friendly?
+They're tree-free, and they don't contain any fluorine or chlorine chemicals.
+These bamboo plates are also disposable and completely backyard compostable.
+Another great thing about them is they are packaged in their own box to avoid additional packaging and storage damage.

 3. ATTX Thanksgiving Pumpkin Fruits Dish Drying Mat